EPCCed/eidf-docs/docs/services/gpuservice/training/L2_requesting_persistent_volumes.md

    storage: 2Gi
  storageClassName: csi-cephfs-sc
 ```

+!!! important "ReadWriteMany volumes"

+    A RWM volume allows several jobs and pods to use the same disk at the same time.
+The obvious benefit to this is allowing parallel workloads to work with the same dataset at the same time, or use a single volume for multiple datasets, without the need to manage each individually.
+The new Ceph FS storage class facilitates this.

 You create a persistent volume by passing the yaml file to kubectl like a pod specification yaml `kubectl -n <project-namespace> create <PVC specification yaml>`
 Once you have successfully created a persistent volume you can interact with it using the standard kubectl commands: